The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering

-The median marginal effects along with the marginal effects of the 10th percentile and the 90th percentile for the front run and back run transactions are shown in Figure \ref{fig:daily_sandwich_quantile}.
-The intraday marginal effects for front run and back run transactions are much more variable in comparison to the previous marginal effects considered.
-We also see stronger evidence that the distribution of marginal effects is heavily right-skewed, although average marginal effects and median marginal effects do not differ significantly.
-The 90th percentile of front run marginal effects regularly exceeds 0.9 in our sample, implying that front run transactions could be more than 90\% more likely to appear in the first block quartile.
+The median marginal effects along with the marginal effects at the 10th percentile and the 90th percentile for the front run and back run transactions are shown in Figure \ref{fig:daily_sandwich_quantile}.
+The marginal effects for front run transactions show more intra-day variation compared to the marginal effects in the non-sandwich model in Figure \ref{fig:daily_quantile}.
+We also see stronger evidence that the distribution of marginal effects is heavily left-skewed.